lyoshenka/pasteHTML/README.md

 Then, install [MongoDB](http://www.mongodb.org/) and change `config.coffee` to suit your needs, then run it with `node ./index.js` or `npm start`. (or `coffee ./index.coffee` if you have coffee-script installed globally)

+If you don't want to install mongodb but still want to try it, you can use a service such as [mongolab](https://mongolab.com/).

 ####Koding Instructions:
 If you just want to test pasteHTML, you can fire up a free [koding](http://koding.com/) VM and enter these commands: